azhinu/ansible-synapse-compose/README.md

 ### Installation

 1. Add hosts to inventory/hosts file
-2. Edit vars in inventory/hosts_vars/'host name'/vars.yml
+2. Edit vars in inventory/hosts file
 3. Run

 	    ansible-playbook -i inventory/hosts setup.yml

-All credentials will be showen after successful deployment.
+All credentials will be shown after successful deployment.
 To run role again put creds to the inventory vars.

-### External coturn server

-This playbook can install dedicated coturn server.
-Set [coturn_servers] in 'hosts' file and 'coturn_enabled' to 'false' to setup dedicated coturn server.